 BT is now a major player in the mobile world, offering contract deals for handsets, SIM-only deals and regular discounts for existing BT broadband customers.
 It operates over the EE network, which BT actually owns but continues to run as a separate brand, and comes with access to millions of free BT wifi hotspots.
 So how does it fare against the competition in 2020?

 A lot has changed since BT first told us that it’s good to talk.
 Landlines are just sat gathering dust while people chat, text, browse and stream on their mobiles.
-BT now wants us to be doing all those things on its network and offers a range of tariffs on contract and SIM-only deals, tablets, the lot.
+BT now wants us to be doing all those things on its network and offers a range of tariffs on contract, SIM-only deals, tablets, the lot.
 Let's take a look.

 BT offers a range of contract and SIM-only deals, but you have to be a broadband customer to get its cheapest prices.
 At the time of writing, BT broadband customers automatically get a discount each month and this situation, as at the start of 2020, has now persisted for nearly two years.

-It has a wide range of data offerings, but there is no unlimited option.
+It has a wide range of data offerings, but strangely there is still no unlimited option.
 That is odd these days since most providers do offer one – it is rapidly becoming the norm.
-However, all contracts and SIM-only deals come with free minutes and texts.
+However, all contracts and SIM-only deals do come with free minutes and texts.

-The Starter Plan comes with just 500MB of data.
+The lowest data plan comes with just 1GB of data.
 The plans become more interesting on the higher levels, as you get free BT Sport through the BT app.
 This gives you access to the UEFA Champions League and UEFA Europa league matches, plus top games from the Premier League and FA Cup to watch solely on your phone – for which you will need a sizeable amount of data.
 100GB is the top data cap for BT Mobile at the time of writing.

 BT's SIM-only plans all come on a 12-month contract – there are no 30-day options on offer.
 There are several data options available, ranging from minimal to generous, which should cover the requirements of most customers.